arturcp/google-store-reports/README.md

-Download statistics data from Google Play using gsutil and ruby scripts.
+Download statistics reports from Google Play using gsutil and ruby scripts.

 Requirements